yongyw123/mig-sync-interface/README.md

 | ui_clk        | MIG UI Clock @ 150MHz     | This is an output clock generated by the MIG UI Interface to synchronize all its MIG User signals.
 This value corresponds to the MIG Configuration: PHY to Controller Ratio: 2:1, where PHY Rate is 300MHz, and Controller is 300/2 = 150MHz. |

 ### Figure ?? : Block Diagram

 ![Figure ?](/doc/diagram/block_diagram.png "Figure ?? : Block Diagram")

-## Limitation + Assumption
+## Summary: Limitation + Assumption

-1. Sequential transfer (no concurrent read and write transaction)
+1. The synchronous wrapper: "user_mem_ctrl.sv" assumes sequential transfer (no concurrent read and write transaction).
+User is required to check for the "MIG_user_transaction_complete" after submitting request.
-2. Must hold the address and write data line stable.
+2. The address and write data line must be held stable.
-3. Write and Read Request: {} must be at least two user system clock (100MHz) cycles wide.
-See Section: ??
+3. Write and Read Request: {"user_wr_strobe", "user_rd_strobe"} must be at least two user system clock (100MHz) cycles wide.
+This is explained in Section: ??
 4. Unlike the read operation, there is no viable MIG UI interface signal to use to reliably assert exactly when the data is written to the DDR2 external memory (?).
+This is reflected in the definition of "MIG_user_transaction_complete".

 ---